 - The method of “Contrology” was designed to help grow the process of stretching and strengthening the core stamina of the human body.
 The process also helps in achieving perfect body alignment.

 - Health care professionals encourage people to practice Pilates for relief from past injuries.
 Modern-day osteopathy methods also encourage Pilates as a new methodology, known as ‘Clinical Pilates’, to treat people with specific conditions.

-Practicing Pilates during pregnancy can help a woman to strengthen the abdominal, pelvic and back muscles.
-It is also helpful in staying fit and in shape after the period of delivery.
+Practicing Pilates classes in Liverpool Street during pregnancy can help a woman to strengthen the abdominal, pelvic and back muscles.
+It is also helpful in staying fit and in after the period of delivery.

-The Pilates specialist, David Canevaro at the London Osteopathy Centreon Liverpool Street, has combined osteopathy with traditional Pilates exercises to treat his patients.
+The Pilates specialist, David Canevaro at the London Osteopathy Centre, has combined osteopathy with traditional Pilates exercises to treat his patients.
 The ‘Clinical Pilates’ sessions are designed to help people in recovering from a severe injury.

 There is also evidence to suggest that taking part in sessions of ‘Clinical Pilates’ from David Canevaro can encourage active recovery after major surgeries.

 ‘Clinical Pilates’ or ‘osteolates’ is considered to be one of the most effective and unique approaches in rehabilitation due to sport or dance injuries.

 There are many different versions of Pilates taught today; however, the main principles are based upon nine significant theories.